 Surround yourself with happy, positive people and get rid of those toxic relationships that bring you down.
 You deserve better.

 Sure, these resolutions may not change the world.
-But hopefully they will help you become the happiest and healthiest mum that you can be.
-And if you are looking to lose weight and gain more confidence, then have a look at our January 28 Day Challenge to start 2017 off with a bang.
+But hopefully, they will help you become the happiest and healthiest mum that you can be.